Emi0689/GameOfLifeApi/README.md

 Requirements:

+It use memory and SQLite to work.
+So BEFORE to start:

-You need to have .NET 7 SDK installed in the chosen server environment to work.
+1. You need to have .NET 7 SDK installed in the chosen server environment to work.

+2. In a new terminal, inside of the folder "GameOfLifeApi" you need to run these commands:

+ - dotnet ef migrations add InitialCreate
+ - dotnet ef database update

+To create the SQLite DB.